AikawaMafuyu/HamHD/README.md

 ### Installing prerequisites.
  - This application runs udner Python 3.
 Please have the newest python version installed.
  - This application requires the following packages: pandas, numpy, scikit-learn and matplotlib (if you would like to output figures).
-Packages can be installed via pip.
+Packages can be installed via:

+    pip install pandas numpy scikit-learn matplotlib

 ### Run the application.